-We are obligated to use our best efforts to keep the registration statement, of which this prospectus forms a part, effective until January 29, 2005, provided that this obligation shall expire before that date if we deliver to the warrant agent a written opinion of our counsel that all holders of the warrants and our Class A common stock may sell the warrants and our Class A common stock without registration under the Securities Act of 1933 and without restriction as to the manner, timing or volume of any such sale.
+We are obligated to use our best efforts to keep the registration statement, of which this prospectus forms a part, effective until January 29, 2005, provided that all holders of the warrants and our Class A common stock (other than our affiliates) may sell the warrants and our Class A common stock without registration under the Securities Act of 1933 and without restriction as to the manner, timing or volume of any such sale.
+This obligation shall expire if we deliver to the warrant agent a written opinion of our counsel to that effect.